Department of Animal production

 Message of the Department :

-To contribute to sustainable development by preparing qualified and specialized agricultural engineers capable of working in the fields of animal production.
-These professionals will adhere to ethical standards, possess high scientific and practical competencies, and be equipped to meet the demands of local, regional, and global labor markets.
-The department aims to serve the community at a competitive level by fostering scientific research skills and promoting continuous self-education.
+To contribute to sustainable development by preparing qualified and specialized agricultural engineers capable of working in various fields of field crops, committed to professional ethics, and equipped with high scientific and practical competence—fulfilling labor market requirements and serving the community through scientific research and continuous self-learning.

 Objectives of the Department: